China expels German student who researched rights lawyers

 "In a way, the last two months I did get to learn more Chinese society and politics," Missal said, referring to his own case.

-China detained 300 people nationwide on July 9, 2015, as part of its biggest crackdown on human rights lawyers and activists.
+China questioned, detained and in some cases formally arrested around 300 people nationwide starting from July 9, 2015, as part of its biggest crackdown on human rights lawyers and activists.
 Several received lengthy sentences for subversion of state power while a few still await sentencing.

 Missal said his work was never published beyond his personal blog and YouTube, which he thinks was seen by less than 100 people.